Episode 80 – Talking Tokenization – Glenbrook’s Russ Jones

-The question made me think we should do more in our workshops to explain the differences between payment systems, payment networks, payment schemes, and payment rails.
+The question made me think we should do more in our workshops to explain the differences between payments systems, payments networks, payments schemes, and payments rails.
 There are a lot of inconsistencies in how these terms are used.
 On one hand, you could make the case that these are all just synonyms.
 And for most people, that’s probably the right way to think about these terms.
 But there are some subtleties here that are worth understanding, which is what I want to explore today.

-In our book “Payments Systems in the U.S.” we offer a side-bar distinction between payment systems and payment networks.
+In our book, “Payments Systems in the U.S.”, we offer a side-bar distinction between payments systems and payments networks.
 We say a payment system has common protocols and rules across one or more providers of the system.
 So ACH is a payments system with multiple providers, or operators, of the system that all follow the same set of rules.
 We’ll circle back to how common the rules are in ACH, but for now it’s a good example of a payments system.
-In the world of cards, there are common protocols and technical standard used throughout the card system, but each card brand has its own rules.
-So we think of Mastercard as one of many payment networks inside the card system.
+In the world of cards, there are common protocols and technical standards used throughout the card system, but each card brand has its own rules.
+So we think of Mastercard as one of many payments networks inside the card system.

-If we were to overgeneralize, most things that enable payments between counter parties are payment systems.
+If we were to overgeneralize, most things that enable payments between counterparties are payments systems.
 PayPal would be referred to as a payments system and not a payments network.
 Zelle would be referred to as a payments system.
-Venmo a payments system.
-Every payment system has its own rules and its own processing model.
+Venmo is a payments system.
+Every payments system has its own rules and its own processing model.